-Applicants must complete and submit an application for the MS in Business Analytics program through the Apply Yourself system.
+Applicants must complete and submit an online application for the MS in Business Analytics program.
 The system allows applicants to save their work and return to it at any time.
-Supporting materials and the application fee can also be submitted through the online application system.
+Supporting materials and the application fee are submitted through the online application system.

-- A guest profile and password are required to start the online application.
+- An account and password are required to start the online application.

 - Select the approrpriate entry term and intended program